 Look up - The Art of Architecture in Downtown Los Angeles Part III The Photography of Anthony Caldwell

-Using newspaper articles of the time, Images From the Present, Voices From the Past relates the stories these once-forgotten architectural masterpieces tell us about the people, ideas, and passions that built Los Angeles.
+Using newspaper articles of the time, Images From the Present and Voices From the Past relate the stories these once-forgotten architectural masterpieces tell us about the people, ideas, and passions that built Los Angeles.
 Through the lens of Anthony Caldwell, you can explore these alluring images and stories.

 Presented by Art Meets Architecture at the Historic Fine Arts Building Gallery.

 Opening Reception: Thursday, August 8, 6-8 pm, As part of the monthly Downtown Art Walk Event.

 Artist Gallery Talk: Saturday, August 17, 6-8 pm, Fine Arts Building Gallery.

 The Gallery of The Fine Arts Building Historic-Cultural Monument 811 W. 7th Street, Los Angeles, CA, 90017